MounirAia/Natour_Project/readme.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install dependencies: `npm install`
 3. Set up the required environment variables (e.g., database connection URL, etc.).
-4. Start the application: `npm start:dev`
+4. Start the application: `npm run start:dev`

 Please refer to the project's README or documentation for more detailed instructions on setup, configuration, and usage.